-As the role of continuous professional development (PD) is pivotal in ensuring that teachers are actively involved in the process of making changes and knowing how to make these changes.
-As a StepLab Hub school, we have created a collaborative teacher learning community that provides 'supportive accountability' to achieve improvements not only in teacher quality but also in student outcomes with the goal of getting a little bit better every day.
-At the core of this learning approach is a collective of teachers at different stages of their careers, working collaboratively, as equals, to improve their teaching practice; they do so by using StepLab Instructional Coaching.
+As the role of teacher learning communities is pivotal in ensuring that teachers are actively involved in the process of making changes and knowing how to make these changes, we have created a teacher learning community that provides 'supportive accountability' to achieve improvements not only in teacher quality but also in student outcomes.
+At the core of this learning approach is a collective of teachers at different stages of their careers, working collaboratively, as equals, to improve their teaching practice; they do so by using Instructional Coaching.